madneal/gshark/README.md

 ### Rule Configuration

-For the Github or Gitlab rule, the rule will be matched by the k
+For the Github or Gitlab rule, the rule will be matched by the syntax in the corresponding platfroms.
+Directly, you config what you search at Github.

 ## FAQ